commercetools/merchant-center-application-kit/CONTRIBUTING.md

 ## Setting up a local copy

 1. Clone the repository
-2. Run `yarn` in the root folder
+2. Run `pnpm install` in the root folder

-Once it's done, you can run `yarn test` (`yarn test:watch`) to test your changes.
+Once it's done, you can run `pnpm run test` (`pnpm run test --watch`) to test your changes.

 ## Developing locally

 To develop locally, you can use the `playground` application to test the changes in some of the packages.
-Make sure to `yarn build` the packages before starting the `playground` app because the app consumes the packages as normal "transpiled" dependencies.
+Make sure to `pnpm build` the packages before starting the `playground` app because the app consumes the packages as normal "transpiled" dependencies.

-You can also run the build in watch mode `yarn build:bundles:watch` alongside with `yarn playground:start` to rebundle and rebuild the application on each change.
+You can also run the build in watch mode `pnpm build:bundles:watch` alongside with `pnpm playground:start` to rebundle and rebuild the application on each change.

 ## Adding changesets

 commercetools application-kit uses [changesets](https://github.com/atlassian/changesets) to do versioning and creating changelogs.

-As a contributor you need to add a changeset by running `yarn changeset`.
+As a contributor you need to add a changeset by running `pnpm changeset`.
 The command will prompt to select the packages that should be bumped, their associated semver bump types and some markdown which will be inserted into the changelogs.

 When opening a Pull Request, a `changeset-bot` checks that the Pull Request contains a changeset.
 A changeset is **NOT required**, as things like documentation or other changes in the repository itself generally don't need a changeset.